cancelei/Portfolio-Cancelei/README.md

 ### Key Features <a name="key-features"></a>

-- ** HTML with Nav, Intro, Recent Project, About Me Sections, Contact Form all for Mobile and Desktop Devices**
+- ** HTML with Nav, Intro, Recent Project, About Me Sections, Contact Form all for Mobile and Desktop Devices.**
 - ** Contact form using ThirdParty service called Formspree as a Backend service.**
-- ** Hosted Using Github Pages**
+- ** Hosted Using Github Pages.**
 - ** Linters to automatically check availability to merge on to the main(head) branch.**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>